chooyan-eng/gesture_recorder/packages/gesture_recorder/README.md

 - inspect recorded gesture data
 - save the recorded data to connecting IDE
 - load the recorded data from connecting IDE
+- start/stop recording gesture on the connected device
 - replay recorded data on the connected device

 # Contact